wasp-lang/haskell-handbook/forall.md

 In Haskell, all polymorphic type signatures are considered to be implicitly prefixed with `forall`.

-Therefore, if you see code
+Therefore, if you have
 ```hs
 f :: a -> a
 g :: a -> (a -> b) -> b
 ```
-that is the same as
+it is really the same as
 ```hs
 f :: forall a. a -> a
 g :: forall a b. a -> (a -> b) -> b